 High Fan Speed: 190°

 2011+ FAN SETTINGS

 Ideally the fan settings in your tune should be lowered to see the best possible heat dissipation from your cooling system.
 Otherwise a low temp thermostat will only be effective when the vehicle is moving because heat cannot be removed unless there is air passing through the radiator.
 However, there is not a handheld programmer available at this time capable of modifying fan settings in most of the new Ford engine management systems.
-The fan speed tables will need to be adjusted through a custom tune (available from most of our vendors) or via tuning software.
+The fan speed tables will need to be adjusted through a custom tune (available through Lethal Performance) or via tuning software.
 These new systems estimate coolant temps based on readings from a dry head temp sensor.
 However these ‘inferred’ ECT values can be more volatile and may read as much as 8-10° hotter than actual coolant temps.
 This means that a vehicle using our 170° thermostat could see ECT anywhere between 165-205°, depending upon conditions and fan settings.
 We rely on your feedback, so please let us know if you become aware of any new developments in managing the fan settings for these applications.